DelazJ/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

    If it only has commits behind:

    #.
-Expand the :guilabel:`Fetch Upstream` drop-down menu on the right.
-You can
+Expand the :guilabel:`Sync fork` drop-down menu on the right.
+You can:

       * :guilabel:`Compare` the branches and see new changes in the main repository
-      * :guilabel:`Fetch and merge`: takes changes from the upstream branch to yours.
+      * :guilabel:`Fetch and merge`: brings changes from the upstream branch into yours.
    #.
 Let's click :guilabel:`Fetch and merge`: after the process, your branch is
       mentioned as up to date with ``qgis/QGIS-Documentation:master``.

 #.
 Click on |githubBranch| in the upper left corner of your forked
    QGIS-Documentation repository and enter a unique name in the text field to create a new `branch <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches>`_ .
-   The name of the new branch should relate to the problem you intend to fix.
-The
+   It is advised that the name of the new branch relates to the problem you intend to fix.
+   Convenient for identifying the branch later.
-   |githubBranch| button should now say :guilabel:`Branch: branch_name`
+   The |githubBranch| button should now say :guilabel:`Branch: branch_name`.
 #.
 You are ready to start new changes on top of it.

 .. attention:: **Do your changes in an ad hoc branch, never in the** ``master`` **branch**